dracula0x79/backlinker0x01/README.md

 python backlinker.py
 ```

+⚠ Note: The tool might take some time to run initially because it needs to load the required libraries.

 #### 6. Script Execution:
 - The script will prompt you for:
   1. The name of the vulnerability you want to search for.